lyraproj/docs/_docs/workflow-semantics.md

 declares a set of parameters.
 Each parameter has a name and optional `type` and `lookup` expressions.

 ###### scope
-A parameter without a lookup expression must denote a variable known to the containing workflow, i.e. an parameter to the workflow itself or an `returns` variable from sibling step.
+A parameter without a lookup expression must denote a variable known to the containing workflow, i.e. a parameter to the workflow itself or a `returns` variable from sibling step.
 When a workflow contains other workflows, each workflow acts as its own closure and nested references are not allowed.

-The input `type` can be omitted when the parameter maps to an output variable from other step because the type can then be inferred from the output.
+The input `type` can be omitted when the parameter maps to an output variable from another step because the type can then be inferred from the output.

 A step will have access to the `parameters` that it declares.
 It will not have access to any other variables.
 The reason for this is that steps may run in a process different from the workflow engine and will be executed with the presumption that the remote process holds no state.
-All state must hence be passed to a step in order for it to execute.
+A state must be passed to a step in order for it to execute.

 ##### returns
-declares the set of named and typed variables that a step will contribute to the workflow.
+Declares the set of named and typed variables that a step will contribute to the workflow.

 The `returns` for a `resource` step must always reference named attributes of its state.
 The `type` of such output can therefore always be inferred from the corresponding attribute and is hence optional.